sixcious/url-incrementer/README.md

 - [Help Guide](https://github.com/sixcious/url-incrementer/wiki)
 - [Version History](https://github.com/sixcious/url-incrementer/wiki/Version-History)

+## FAQ

+#### What is the minimum browser version (and why is it to so high)?
+The current minimum browser version is Chrome/Edge/Firefox `128`.
+I usually update the minimum browser version every time I do a release so I can use the latest and greatest ECMAScript features without worry.
+If your browser doesn't support it, I'm afraid you'll have to use another app/extension (sorry!).

+#### Why is the production version's source code minified?
+I use [Terser](https://github.com/terser/terser) to minify the source code for production releases that I upload to your browser's web store.
+I mainly do this because I write a lot of comments and `console.log()` statements for debugging and because it cuts down the file size significantly.

 ## Permissions Justification
 `Read and change all your data on the websites you visit`- URLI needs to request this permission so that it can offer its advanced internal shortcuts, auto incrementing, and for the content script to load on each page you want to incrememt.